Walk This Way: Legacy

 "Walk This Way" was one of two hit singles by the band to hit the Top 10 of the Billboard Hot 100 in the 1970s, the other one being a re-release of "Dream On".
-"Walk This Way", though, helped Toys in the Attic to be the bestselling Aerosmith album, and one of the most critically acclaimed.
+"Walk This Way" helped Toys in the Attic to be the bestselling Aerosmith album, and one of the most critically acclaimed.
 Aerosmith's version of "Walk This Way" often competes with "Sweet Emotion" and "Dream On" for the title of Aerosmith's signature song, being one of the band's most important, influential, and recognizable songs.
 The band rarely omits it from their concert setlist, still performing their classic version of the song to this day.
 The song has also long been a staple of rock radio, garnering regular airplay on mainstream rock, classic rock, and album-oriented rock radio stations.
 In 2009, it was named the eighth greatest hard rock song of all time by VH1.

 Fee Waybill, Steve Lukather, Tim Bogert and Tommy Aldridge covered the song for the Aerosmith tribute album Not the Same Old Song and Dance (Eagle Records, 1999).

 Aerosmith reference lyrics from the song in "Legendary Child".
 The line "I took a chance at the high school dance never knowing wrong from right" references lyrics from the songs "Walk This Way" and "Adam's Apple" respectively.
 Both songs first appeared on the album Toys in the Attic.

+Alternative rock group They Might Be Giants composed a track with surreal lyrics intended to sync up to the music video for the Run-DMC/Aerosmith version called "Last Wave"; a reworked version was ultimately released on their 2018 album I Like Fun.

 In 2019, the song was inducted into the Grammy Hall of Fame.